edeckers/edeckers/README.md

 ## 📝 Sometimes I write

-About software development, pet projects, and lessons learned [on my blog](https://medium.branie.it)
+About software development, pet projects, and lessons learned [on my blog](https://medium.branie.it).
+Some highlights:

+- [Building Flipr: a URL shortener, one commit at a time ](https://medium.branie.it/building-flipr-a-url-shortener-one-commit-at-a-time-6b972c5fe9d6) - first post in a hands-on series about developing a distributed URL shortener, hosted on Kubernetes
+- [Building useless software made me a better developer](https://medium.branie.it/how-building-useless-software-made-me-a-better-developer-98e9c5f6cbc4) - on why pet projects matter

 ## 💼 Let's talk business